Warning Signs That Your Woodlands Home Has Termites

 Some research suggests that many scorpion species will avoid areas where they detect scents of cedar oil, peppermint oil, or lavender.

-The team of professionals with All-Safe Pest & Termite will assist Houston-area property owners that are experiencing ongoing problems with scorpions.
+The team of professionals with All-Safe Pest & Termite will assist Houston-area property owners who are experiencing ongoing problems with scorpions.
 Our qualified staff understands scorpion behavior, what attracts these creatures, and the best methods of treatment.
 Scorpions represent merely one of the dozens of various pests that our team will remove from the premises.

 We invite you to contact our friendly staff today regarding a property inspection and estimate.